 Visiting Ladakh in June means you will be presented with a unique blend of adventure, weather and activities that no other month will offer.
 What these are; and how you can make the best out of your trip is what I will discuss in this post.
+I will summarize how things will be in Ladakh in June and suggest a few tops for a hassle free journey.
+Last but not the least, I will also suggest an itinerary that you can follow.
+All the roads leading to Ladakh and within remain open in June so I will try to keep the itinerary as comprehensive as I can.
 If, after reading the article, you have any other questions; please feel free to comment and ask.

 Majority of the people visit Ladakh by their own vehicle but a lot many others either fly in; or get here by public transport; or by rented vehicles.
 If you are planning to board a flight to Leh; then the first thing you need to worry about is acute mountain sickness; better known as AMS in short.
 You are bound to suffer from it on your first day after you land in Leh; and possibly even on Day 2.